 Those who never would have considered buying groceries or anything else online were suddenly exposed to online shopping by force.
 With Amazon.com being the leader in the space, this proved to greatly expand the company’s target market, creating strong revenue opportunities.

 Now, many experts are arguing that coronavirus-related fears will continue following the end of the shutdown, leading to a continuation of shopping online for much of this newfound audience.
 Moreover, even if consumers aren’t fearful of going outside, the simplicity associated with online shopping will likely remain appealing to those who may have never considered it before the pandemic.
+As a result, experts expect a continuation of the growth seen last year throughout this year and beyond.

 Most Recent Earnings Report Data